cshnican/kinship_complexity/README.md

-# MMore complex societies have more complex kinship lexicons
+# More complex societies have more complex kinship lexicons
 Sihan Chen, David Gil, Antonio Benitez-Burraco

 This Github repository contains the data, the analysis script, and the figures in the paper.